ganoninc/trident-kloader-updated/README.md

 Wait a few seconds after pressing the start button.

+### Mini guide

-On the iPad2, I saw a vertical green line on the right of the screen.
+On my iPad2 (Wifi only), I saw a vertical green line on the right of the screen.

-After I put the iPad 2 in sleep mode with libimobiledevice
+After I put my iPad 2 (Wifi only) in sleep mode with libimobiledevice
 ```Bash
 idevicediagnostics sleep
 ```

-and when the screen was black I used odysseusOTA with the correct 6.1.3 IPSW for my iPad2
+and when the screen was black I used odysseusOTA with the correct 6.1.3 IPSW for my iPad2 (Wifi only)

 ```Bash
 idevicerestore -e iPad2,1_6.1.3_10B329_Restore.ipsw
 ```
+### Important note about the Mini guide

 ** iPhone 4S and iPad 2 (Wifi + 3G) users should follow another guide because this one doesn't downgrade the baseband, so if you don't downgrade the baseband too, your phone or the cellular connection of your iPad 2 will not work.
 Check this tutorial on reddit: https://www.reddit.com/r/jailbreak/comments/5l9pqy/tutorial_how_to_downgrade_to_ios_613_on_the/